akras14/alexkras.com/posts/memory-leak/post.md

 By manually triggering garbage collection and checking the heap used, you can determine if you in fact observing a memory leak in your program.

 ### Sample program
-I've create a simple memory leak program, that you can see here: https://github.com/akras14/memory-leak-example
+I've created a simple memory leak program that you can see here: https://github.com/akras14/memory-leak-example

 You can clone it, run `npm install` and then run `node --expose-gc index.js` to see it in action.